bool(false)

 Understanding existing and potential audiences

 You may already have an appreciative following, but how can you enrich those relationships online?
 How can you combat the algorithms that control social media, and make them work for you?
 And how can you connect with people who you know will love you and your work, but who simply haven’t found you yet?
-We’ll introduce ways to audit your existing online presence, and think about ways to reach out further.
+We discussed ways to audit your existing online presence, and think about ways to reach out further.

 Choosing distribution channels